-Iron exists in two forms—heme and nonheme.
+Iron exists in 2 forms—heme and nonheme.
 Heme iron is part of the hemoglobin and myoglobin molecules in animal tissues.
 It is found in meat and other animal sources.
 About 40% of the iron in meat is in the heme form.
 Nonheme iron comes from animal tissues other than hemoglobin and myoglobin and from plant tissues.
 It is found in meats, eggs, milk, vegetables, grains, and other plant foods.
 The body absorbs heme iron much more efficiently than nonheme iron.

 Food Sources of Mostly Heme Iron (Contain Some Nonheme As Well)

 |Beef liver||3 ounces||5.0|